 To mitigate risk, we have implemented specific policies and practices across business lines, utilizing both qualitative and quantitative analyses.
 This reflects our commitment to maintaining an independent and ongoing assessment of credit risk and credit quality.
 Our policies require an objective and timely assessment of the overall quality of the consumer and commercial loan and operating lease portfolios.
 This includes the identification of relevant trends that affect the collectability of the portfolios, segments of the portfolios that are potential problem areas, loans and operating leases with potential credit weaknesses, and the assessment of the adequacy of internal credit risk policies and procedures.
-Our consumer and commercial loan and operating lease portfolios are subject to regular stress tests that are based on plausible, but unexpected, economic scenarios to assess how the portfolios may perform in a severe economic downturn.
+Our consumer and commercial loan and operating lease portfolios may perform in a severe economic downturn.
 In addition, we establish and maintain underwriting policies and limits across our portfolios and higher risk segments (for example, nonprime) based on our risk appetite.